UnidayStudio/UPBGE-CharacterController/README.md

 By using this Component, you can also call some functions using python (from other components) to help you: setCameraAlign(type), setCameraPos(x,y,z), alignPlayerToView(), getCameraView().
 Take a look at the implementation to see how these functions works.

+## Simple Animator Component
+This component will automatically align the armature to the move direction of your character, runs the right animations accordding to the speed and if the character is on air or not.

+To use, attach this component to the armature of your character.
+It's important that the armature is parented with an capsule object with physics type equals to Character.
+It's very simple to configure:
+- **Activate**: If you want this component running.
+- **TO DO**: TO DO!

 Created by **Guilherme Teres Nunes**